tmkinanen/model-viewer/README.md

 A minimal web app to visualize a DSharp‑like UML project structure.
 It shows models/submodels, renders class nodes, and draws references.
 Classes referenced from other models appear as “visiting” with dashed borders.
 You can drag class boxes in the diagram to rearrange them; the layout is remembered per model during your session.

+Classes are colored by Peter Coad’s Object Modeling in Color archetypes: Party/Place/Thing (green), Role (yellow), Description (blue), Moment-Interval (pink).
+A simple name-based heuristic infers the archetype; visiting classes keep a dashed border but retain their archetype color.

 ## Run locally

 Prerequisites: